oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 oasis   https://github.com/oasis-tcs/<repo-name>.git (push)
 ```

-# Appendix C: Some Markdown Tips
+# Appendix C: Some Markdown and Document Management Tips

 Markdown is text-oriented and intended to be both easily readable in its raw form, and easily rendered into HTML or other more visually pleasing forms.
 GitHub provides some guides for using GitHub-Flavored Markdown (GFM):